gentnerlab/probe-the-broab/README.md

 It should now be recording!

 ### block protocol
-l.
-Select Block Stims - if you selected the Block protocol file, set up the block
+1. Select Block Stims - if you selected the Block protocol file, set up the block
 1. Buttons present during recording (right to left):
 	-	Finish Experiment - finishes whole experiment - probably want to use ‘stop recording epoch’ instead
 	-	Pause Block <DOESN’T WORK - IGNORE>